Muscular Strains

 Groin Muscles

-Common Issues: The dynamic movements required in both skiing and snowboarding can strain the groin muscles, leading to injuries like groin strains.
-Quick lateral movements and forceful changes in direction common in both sports contribute to these issues.
-Injuries in the groin area can be acute (one leg slipping out laterally while skiing) or chronic (overuse).
+Common Issues: Quick, lateral (sideways) movements can strain the groin muscles, leading to acute or chronic injuries.br> Injuries in the groin area can be acute (one leg slipping out laterally while skiing) or chronic (overuse).
 A physio would be able to access and treat both.
-Assessment: A thorough assessment involves checking for pain, weakness, and any limitations in the range of motion in the groin area.
-Physiotherapists consider the unique demands placed on the hip joints during both skiing and snowboarding.

 Back Muscles